astronautas/astronautas.github.io/_posts/2026-09-15-building-is-over.md

 I choose mature technologies.
 Agents can implement anything.
 The value lies in technologies that actually solve real problems — that have found product-market fit.
 Only time can tell this.

-The next time you want to add that dependency with 5 stars, how about you let your agent vibe-copy it instead?
+The next time you want to add that 5-star dependency, how about you let your agent vibe-copy it instead?